thinkshout/feeding-texas/_posts/2014-01-22-School-Breakfast-Report.markdown

 The School Breakfast Scorecard, released annually by the Food Research and Action Center (FRAC), measures the reach of the School Breakfast Program nationally and by state.
 School district-level data is also available for Austin, Dallas, Fort Worth, Houston and San Antonio.

-The Texas Food Bank Network provides a unified voice among food banks in support of their common mission to end hunger in Texas.
-Learn more at TFBN.org.
+*The Texas Food Bank Network provides a unified voice among food banks in support of their common mission to end hunger in Texas.*

 # #